 If you think this question doesn’t need to be asked, then it’s a good thing that you are reading this article.
 Though it may seem like the answer would be yes in every case, many people who operate stands buy from other people.
-This can limit the sellers knowledge of the food, and it may also reduce its freshness.
-It’s not necessarily a bad thing, but it is something that is good to be aware of.
+This can limit the seller’s knowledge of the food, and it may also reduce its freshness.
+It’s not necessarily a bad thing, but it is something to be aware of.

 What are your favorite ways to prepare this?

 This is a great way to get an insider’s perspective on integrating ingredients into the kitchen.

 What’s the best thing you’ve eaten this week?

 This is usually something people love to talk about and these conversations can make for inspiration in the kitchen.

 There’s a large range of storage practices, with requirements ranging from a little know-how to advance set-ups for longer-term storage.

 There can be a lot of variance here, so it’s good to know what you are getting in for.

 Some find that joining a CSA (Community Supported Agriculture) is a great way to commit having a regular supply of fresh produce in your life.
 If you’d like to learn more we’ll have an article coming soon explaining why CSA’s are great.

 Are there any questions that you like to ask that aren’t on our list?
 Let us know and we may add them to the article.